ShortPoint/shortpoint-widget-beta/README.md

 # ShortPoint Widget Beta ![Updated On 19-05-2016](https://img.shields.io/badge/Updated%20On-19--05--2016-brightgreen.svg) ![v3.3.0 Beta](https://img.shields.io/badge/version-3.3.0-brightgreen.svg) ![Beta Release](https://img.shields.io/badge/Beta-Release-red.svg)

-**Note: The current version of ShortPoint Widget Beta will expire after 31-07-2016, the expiry date will be extended on upcoming versions of the Widget.
+**Note: ShortPoint Widget for SAP HANA Cloud Portal is still in beta.
+Just make sure to get latest updates.
+This version need an update before 31-07-2016.
 If we have your email, we will send you update notification.
-Otherwise, make sure to sync the code from repository before 31-07-2016**
+Otherwise, make sure to sync the code from the repository before 31-07-2016**

 > Design Sites & Site Templates Like A Pro